Black Gospel music: Traditional

 Borne from the Negro Spirituals, Traditional Black gospel music is the most well-known form, often seen in Black churches, non-Black Pentecostal and evangelical churches, and in entertainment spaces across the country and world.
 It originates from the Southeastern United States ("the South"), where most Black Americans lived prior to the Great Migration.
-This music was highly influenced by the hymnody of the spirituals and of Watts and, later, the musical style and vision of Dorsey.
+This music was highly influenced by the hymnody of the spirituals and of Watts and, later, the musical style and vision of Thomas Dorsey.
 Whereas northern Black churches did not at first welcomed Dorsey's music (having become accustomed to their own more Eurocentric flavorings), after the Southern migrants' new churches became more popular, so did gospel music, gospel choirs, and the general trend toward exclusive use of this music in Black churches.
-Dorsey, Mahalia Jackson, the Mississippi Mass Choir, and the Georgia Mass Choir are but a few notable examples.
+Thomas Dorsey, Mahalia Jackson, the Mississippi Mass Choir, the Colorado Mass Choir featuring Joe Pace, and the Georgia Mass Choir are but a few notable examples.

 Urban contemporary

-Developing out of the fusion of traditional Black gospel with the styles of secular Black music popular in the 70s and 80s, Urban Contemporary gospel is the most common form of recorded gospel music today.
+Developing out of the fusion of traditional Black gospel with the styles of secular Black music popular in the 1970s and 1980s, Urban Contemporary gospel is the most common form of recorded gospel music today.
 It relies heavily on rhythms and instrumentation common in the secular music of the contemporary era (often including the use of electronic beats), while still incorporating the themes and heritage of the traditional Black gospel genre.
-Kirk Franklin is the foremost (and by far the best-selling) individual this genre, while Andrae Crouch, the Clark Sisters, and Yolanda Adams are also very popular and noteworthy.
+Kirk Franklin was the foremost (and by far the best-selling) individual this genre, while Andrae Crouch, Donnie McClurkin were also very popular and noteworthy.